Campus Center 243

 Listen, without judgment.
 Listening is the single most important thing you can do.
 No one deserves to be the victim of violence, regardless of the circumstances.
-Avoid blaming the student for what occurred and asking questions that could imply fault, such as “How much were you drinking?” or “Why didn’t you call the police?”
+Avoid blaming the person for what occurred and asking questions that could imply fault, such as “How much were you drinking?” or “Why didn’t you call the police?”
 Instead say something like, “I’m sorry that this happened to you.
 Thank you for telling me.”
-Let the victim know that he or she is not to blame for what happened.
+Let the person know that they are not to blame for what happened.
 “It’s not your fault.”

-Tell victims that you believe them.
+Tell them that you believe them.
 Victims of sexual assault, sexual harassment dating/domestic violence, and stalking are often met with disbelief when they decide to tell someone.
 Furthermore, their trust in someone they know has been broken.
-Remember, you are not an investigator tasked with determining if this happened or who is responsible but a trusted confidant.
+Remember, you are not an investigator tasked with determining if this happened or who is responsible but a trusted advisor.
 Let them know that you believe and will support them.

-Refer the victim to resources on campus and in the community that are specifically designed to deal with these issues.
+Refer the person to resources on campus and in the community that are specifically designed to deal with these issues.
 You are not expected to be an expert on these issues; however, you can direct the victim to people who are.
 If the incident involved bodily harm, advise them to get immediate medical attention.

-Support the student’s decisions about how to proceed.
-Avoid giving advice or telling the victim what that person “should” or “must” do.
-You can encourage the victim to report the incident, while still respecting that the final decision is for the victim to make.
+Support the person’s decisions about how to proceed.
+Avoid giving advice or telling them what that they “should” or “must” do.
+You can encourage the person to report the incident, while still respecting that the final decision is for them to make.
 One of the most important things you can do is let victims take back the power they lost in the incident(s).